Machine Learning Systems: A Survey from a Data-Oriented Perspective: Data-Oriented Architectures and ML Challenges

-DOA proposes to treat the \textbf{data as a first class citizen}, understanding data as the common denominator between disparate components~\cite{joshi2007data}.
-It means that the data in a DOA-based system is primary and the operations on data are secondary.
-This principle makes systems \textit{data-driven} by design, which matches the nature of ML algorithms.
-DOA-based systems rely on a \textit{invariant shared data model} which is processed and nourished by multiple system components.
-The shared data model is a single data structure equivalent to the one that data engineers build into the data management stage of the ML workflow.
-The key difference is that this data model is automatically built from the system components' interactions.
-Systems components do not expose any APIs, and instead interact via data mediums, where input is listened to and output is offloaded.
-Such kind of interaction enables DOA-based systems to achieve \textit{data coupling}, considered as the loosest form of coupling~\cite{OLSSON753212}.
-The shared data model stores the history of the system during its whole life cycle.
-The data that describes the system current and past states is fully available, which facilitates data management tasks, as well as systems monitoring, failure detection, and adaptation.
-Components behaviour is programmatically observable, traceable, and auditable.
-Such transparency benefits the responsible design of data-driven systems regarding ethics, trust, and security.
+DOA proposes to treat the \textbf{data as a first-class citizen} of a software system, understanding data as the common denominator between disparate components~\cite{joshi2007data}.
+The data in a DOA-based system is primary, and the operations on the data are secondary.
+This principle makes systems \textit{data-driven} by design, which matches the nature of ML-based components.
+DOA-based systems rely on a \textit{shared data model}, which is processed and nourished by multiple system components~\cite{schuler2015data}.
+The shared data model is a single data structure equivalent to the one that data engineers build into the data management stage of ML workflows.
+The key difference is that the system automatically creates this data model from its components' interactions.
+Systems components do not expose any APIs and interact via data mediums, where input is listened to, and output is offloaded~\cite{schuler2015data}.
+Such interactions enable DOA-based systems to achieve \textit{data coupling}, considered the loosest form of coupling~\cite{OLSSON753212,offutt1993software}.
+The shared data model stores the history of the system's state during its whole life cycle.
+Systems' data is fully available, describing the systems' current and past states.
+Data availability facilitates data management, learning model management, systems monitoring, failure detection, and adaptation tasks.
+Components' behaviour is programmatically observable, traceable, and auditable.
+Such transparency helps the responsible design and implementation of ML-based systems to resolve questions regarding accountability, trust, and traceability.